Project-Bruno/bruno-cli/README.md

 ## `bruno generate`

-generates project files based on a schematic
+Generates project files based on a schematic

 ```
 USAGE